 Giving that thorough life story at the first visit is key to getting the right medication and treatment, Dr. Martin explains.
 “We rarely have tests, imaging, or studies that provide an unequivocal diagnosis,” he says.
 “While medications can often help with symptoms, they can be ineffective or catastrophic if the doctor doesn’t have the full story.”

 Sometimes, as in my case, the relationship stops working.
-As with medications, a medical professional may be effective for one person, but a poor fit for another.
+As with medications, a medical doctor may be effective for one person, but a poor fit for another.
 When patients sense that their questions and concerns are not being heard, or if they get the feeling that they are being judged for their behavior—it is time to find a new doctor.
 Difficult as a switch may be, the patient’s mental health is too important to be compromised.